STAGE 24 – SLAIDBURN to DUNSOP BRIDGE

 The first part of this Stage is set in the Hodder valley, which is characterized by limestone outcrops and limestone dry stonewalls.
 It is the presence of the limestone that creates a fertile soil, which gives the greenness to the pastures around Slaidburn, but which quickly gives way to boggy less fertile land as the higher Bowland shales and Pendle Grits are encountered as we climb out of the valley.
 There are also examples of geological tropical reefs, which were present back in the Carboniferous period and these create distinct rounded hills or knolls, such as Great Dunnow, which we saw at the end of the previous Stage.

 Begin at the War memorial.
 Take the road bearing north signed to Bentham.
-Pass over the road bridge and then the road bends first left and then right.
+Pass over the road bridge.
+If you are not completing the Alternative Stage 24, then IGNORE the footpath on the right just after the bridge, which is marked by a Lancashire Way sign.
+This is the start of the ALTERNATIVE STAGE 24.
+The road bends first left and then right.
 Just after the entrance to Townhead look out for the stone stile in the wall on the left.
 Cross over and head to the top of the mound directly head.
 Then turn right and follow this indistinct track in a northerly direction.
 Continue straight ahead, keeping to the left of some small trees and then a couple of walls.
 Find the top right hand corner of the small coppice, where you will find another stone stile in the wall.
 Cross over into the field beyond.

 Follow the wall on your right and then about half way along head diagonally across the field to the stonewall ahead.
 In the middle of this is another stone stile.
 Cross into the next field and head straight ahead in the same direction, keeping the wooded area well to your left.
 Use the stile to pass over the next fence and then another stone stile, which deposits you on to a track.
 However, ignore this and carry on straight again following a mound in the next field down the slope towards a prominent bend in Croasdale Brook.